dittofeed/dittofeed/README.md

 ## Open-source customer engagement

 [Dittofeed](https://dittofeed.com) is an omni-channel customer engagement platform.
-Create automated user journeys to message users along any channel: email, mobile push notifications, SMS, and custom webhooks.
+Create automated user journeys to message users along any channel: email, mobile push notifications, SMS, custom webhooks, Slack, and more.
 We're an open source, dev-friendly alternative to platforms like OneSignal, Customer.io, and Segment Engage.

 <br />